Philip1806/blublog/README.md

 5. Users
 - Import users from Laravel UI.
 - They are three roles - Administrator, Moderator and Author.
-- Authors can edit and delete only their own posts.
-Can create tags and upload files.
+- You can control roles permissions and create new roles.
-- Moderator can edit and delete all posts, tags, comments and categories.
-- Administrator have full access with control over users, menu, site settings, logs and others.

 6. File manager
 - Upload files that are public and hiden.